liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. they were descending to view the wreckage of the Titanic
 1. stay out of this
 1. the wound discharge pus
-1. I was just pulling to the wrong driveway
 1. a receding hairline
 1. seamless
 1. this program is a bit slow
 1. I’ll give you a lift to the supermarket; I’ll drop you off at the airport
 1. front matter; back matter
 1. do not approach me
-1. I can make a dish under 30 seconds
 1. seize the opportunity
 1. prominent; dominant; predominant; prevalent
 1. recurrence relation; state transition equation